smkent/monoscad/gridfinity/rugged-box/README.md

   2 for **Length**
 * Use **draw** latches for boxes 9 or more units tall, or **clip** latches for shorter boxes

+Boxes with the **Gridfinity Stackable** option modify the placement of the internal Gridfinity baseplate and top bases to accomodate the exterior stacking base and baseplate.
+Therefore both the top and bottom of the box must be printed with the same value for this option; do not mix and match.
+Additionally, stacking latches will not reach the correct height between the two types of boxes.

 I recommend keeping most of the box height in the bottom, so Gridfinity bins will be more contained in the box when the lid is open.
 I render my box tops